How do you write songs when there are no words to be said?

 Tabitha: Transcribing (music) is of vital importance.

-Wei Lung: Aside from practice and experience, you have to invite people to criticise you just so that you get to see unique points of view you can never think of on your own.
-You might not take up their opinions, but now and then, you might actually stumble on someone telling you something and then you go: “Hey… that makes sense.”
+Wei Lung: Aside from practice and experience, you have to invite people to critique you so that you will get points of view you can never think of on your own.
+You might not agree with their opinions, but now and then, you might actually stumble on someone telling you something and then you go: “Hey… that makes sense.”